-Tendency Over Time For each indicator given above: Indicator at time t / indicator at time t 1.
+1 Tendency Over Time For each indicator given above: Indicator at time t 1.
 State-of-the-Art • Real Per Capita Income: Real Income at time t / Population at time t.
-Tendency Real Per Capita Income Growth: Real Per Capita income at time t / Real Per Capita Income at time t-1.
+Tendency • Real Per Capita Income Growth: Real Per Capita income at time t/ Real Per Capita Income at time t-1.
 Dispersion and Concentration • Real Per Capita Income Inequality: Normalised squared error from the Mean at time t.
 Gini Index of Inequality at time t.
-B3: Conditions for Economic Income and wealth of people.
-D), Co.
-31:65:00 Fo.
-17:00 D5: Conditions for Economic Well-Being
+Income and wealth of people.
+3 : Conditione for Economia Well-Being Well-Being

-State-of-the-Art Per Capita Territory: Square kilometres of the Surface at time t / Population at time t (which is the inverse of the Population Density).
-Per Capita AAU: Agricultural Area Utilised (AAU) (square kilometres) by Rural Population at time t / Rural Population at time t.
+C: POTENTIAL OF RURAL C: POTENTIAL OF RURAL Territory available to the rural population State-of-the-Art State-of-the-Art DEVELOPMENT to live, to cultivate (usable agricultural land) and to perform other economic Per Capita Territory: Square kilometres of the Surface at time 1 / Population at time t (which is the inverse C1: Territory with Respect to acuvines. of the Population Density).
+Population Per Capita AAU: Agricultural Area Utilised (AAU) (square kilometres) by Rural Population at time 1 / Rural Population at time t.
 Rural Youth: Rural Population Under 14 Year at time t / Rural Population at time t.
 Minority Rate: Minority Population Groups as per cent of Total Rural Population at time t.
-Fural Population Growth: Rural population at time t / rural population at time t-1.
-State-of-the-Art • Per Capita Stations: Number of Stations (Railway Stations, Ports and Airports) at time t / rural Population at time t. • Per Capita Telephones: Number of Telephones (Home, Mobile and Public) available at time t / Population at time t.
-Tendency Over Time • Per Capita Stations Rate of Growth: Number of stations Rate of Growth: • Per Capita Stations Rate of Growth: Number of stations at time t / number of stations at time t-1. • Per Capita Telephones at time t / Number of Telephones at time t-1.
-C: POTENTIAL OF RURAL Territory available to the rural population state-of-the-Art to live, to cultivate (usable agricultural to live, to cultivate (usable agricultural land) and to perform other economic activities.
-C1: Territory with Respect to activities.
-Population Rural Population Rural Population Minority Population Minority Population Ability of rural population to communicate and interact with the rest of the world.
-Rural population of Rural population at State-of-the-Art Per Capita Station Number of Station at time t.
-Per Capita Teleph Number of Teleph time t.
-Per Capita Teleph Number of station Per Capita Teleph Number of Teleph Number of Teleph Number of Station Per Capita Teleph Number of Teleph Number of Teleph Number of Teleph Number of Teleph C: POTENTIAL OF RURAL DEVELOPMENT C1: Territory with Respect to Population C3: Communication
+C3: Communication Ability of rural population to communicate Tendency over time and interact with the rest of the world.
+Rural population at Rural population at Tendency over time •Rural Population Growth: Rural population at time t / rural population at time t-1.
+State-of-the-Art Per Capita Stations: Number of Stations (Railway Stations, Ports and Airports) at time t / rural Population at time t.
+Per Capita Telephones: Number of Telephones (Home, Mobile and Public) available at time t / Population at time t 1 ALAN 1 Tendency Over Time Per Capita Stations Rate of Growth: Number of stations at time V number of stations at time t-1.
+Per Capita Telephones Rate of Growth: Number of Telephones at time t / Number of Telephones at time t-1.

-State-of-the-Art

-D: MARKET AND Food Price Index.

-INSTITUTIONS Membership in Organisations of Agricultural Producers.

-Food Production Index.
+State-of-the-Art • Food Price Index. • Membership in Organisations of Agricultural Producers. • Food Production Index.
+INSTITUTIONS E: NATURAL RESOURCES

-E. NATIDAL BESOURCES • Forests.

-E: NAI ONAL NESOONCES • Deforestation